alixedi/land/apps/canadian-citizenship-untangled.md

       src: ../assets/uploads/life-in-the-uk-search.jpg
       alt: Canadian Citizenship Untangled search
       title: Canadian Citizenship Untangled search
-  - title: Cheat Sheets to feed your visual memory
-    description: >-
-      In ur app, we use several scientific ways to help you learn more and retain the flood of information that you have gained.

-      Our carefully designed cheat sheets can be used as a quick reference
-    image:
-      src: ../assets/uploads/life-in-the-uk-everything-else.jpg
-      alt: Life in the UK Untangled complete
-      title: Life in the UK Untangled complete
 cta:
   title: Download Now
   subtitle: Pass Canadian Citizenship Test by practising for *JUST 7 days*